 Inventories consist of food, beverages and supplies.
-During fiscal 2012, we began the implementation of a new restaurant information system for all company-owned Chili's restaurants.
+During fiscal 2013, we completed the implementation of a new restaurant information system for all company-owned Chili's restaurants and began the implementation process for all Maggiano's restaurants.
 Inventories located at the converted restaurants are valued using the first-in, first-out or "FIFO" method.
 All other inventories are stated at the lower of cost (weighted average cost method) or market.
 The change in inventory valuation methods did not have a material impact on our financial statements.